BHoM/documentation/docs/Development/Useful common types/IElement-required-extension-methods.md

+# Extension methods required for the IElement interface

 The following points outlines the use of the dimensional interfaces as well as extension methods required to be implemented by them for them to function correctly in the Spatial_Engine methods.

 Please note that for classes that implement any of the following analytical interfaces, an default implementation already exists in the [Analytical_Engine](https://github.com/BHoM/BHoM_Engine/tree/master/Analytical_Engine) and for those classes an implementation is only needed if any extra action needs to be taken for that particular case.
 The analytical interfaces with default support are: